Alien vs. Predator Central logo

 Alien 5 Pulse Rifle with RIS

-Released as an image by Neill Blomkamp for his planned Alien 5.
-The movie was going to be set about 30 years after Aliens, so about the year 2210.
+Released as an image by Neill Blomkamp for his planned Alien 5, this rifle was meant for a movie set about 30 years after Aliens, so around the year 2210.
 Unfortunately, the movie was canceled due to Ridley Scott making Alien: Covenant instead.
-We see from the image that this Pulse Rifle has adapted the RIS system of attachments (similar to Aliens: Colonial Marines M41A Pulse Rifle MK2).
-Tom Woodruff Jr. also posed with the rifle as a stand-in for Michael Biehn (he was going to return as Hicks).
+We see from the image that this Pulse Rifle had adapted the RIS system of attachments, similar to the Aliens: Colonial Marines M41A Pulse Rifle MK2.
+Tom Woodruff Jr. also posed with the rifle as a stand-in for Michael Biehn, who was going to return as Hicks.

 Ripley's Pulse Rifle